AutoSock is the Legal Alternative to Snow Chains in most Countries Worldwide

 AutoSock is generally approved across Canada for all vehicle classes and it is mandatory to carry them between October and April for commercial vehicles.
 B.C. currently makes an exception for vehicles above 11794 kg (26001 lb), which need to carry metal chains for major highways such as the Coquihalla Pass.
 Please contact your local distributor for details and documentation.

 AutoSock is the first product worldwide to be certified according to new European standard EN16662-1:2020.
-Following EU procedures, the standard has been implemented as national standard in all EU member states, as well as in Norway, Switzerland, Serbia and Turkey.
+Following EU procedures, the standard has been implemented as national standard in all EU member states, as well as in Norway, Iceland, Serbia and Turkey.
 This means, AutoSock for passenger cars and light commercial vehicles below 3,5 t gross weight can now be used whenever snow chains are mandatory in any country of the EU and Switzerland.
 Read more on this latest achievement.

 Switzerland: As from October 2020, AutoSock for passenger cars and light commercial vehicles is a legally accepted alternative to snow chains.